Birth control options for women

 Contraceptive options include:

 All of these methods are reversible.
-Permanent methods of birth control are tubal sterilization for women, and vasectomy for men.
+Permanent methods of birth control are tubal ligation for women, and vasectomy for men.

 Emergency contraception is also included in this report.
 It is an option for situations when other birth control methods were not available or failed.
 It should not be used or substituted for regular birth control.